Rome Reborn: Controversy

 Frischer created the initial version of the project with the help of historians and 3D modellers from UCLA.
 Development on version 2.0 was then transferred to the University of Virginia where paid employees and students were tasked with the version's completion.
 Upon the release of version 2.0 in 2008, the project was free to download through a 3D Google Earth layer.

-During version 3.0's development of an entirely new city model in the period 2009 to the present, Frischer shifted Rome Reborn towards a paid downloadable format, developed and copyrighted the program by his employee-owned business, which operates under the name Flyover Zone (www.flyoverzone.com).
+During version 3.0's development of an entirely new city model in the period 2009 to the present, Frischer shifted Rome Reborn towards a paid downloadable format, developed and copyrighted the program by his employee-owned business, which operates under the name Flyover Zone.